Petrelli/Petrelli/README.md

 - 👋 Hi, I’m @Zhe Zhang
 - 👀 I’m interested in leveraging AI techniques to improve the performance of networks
 - 🌱 I’m currently an Assistant Professor at Nanjing University of Posts and Telecommunications
-- 💞️ I’m looking to collaborate on DCN, ICN and in-network caching
+- 💞️ I’m always looking for self-motivated students
 - 📫 How to reach me zhezhang@njupt.edu.cn

 <!---